Place intelligence — from personal stories to city scale

 the premise

-Every location carries a behavioral fingerprint.
-Most of it is already in open data, waiting to be read.
+Every place carries a fingerprint — in open data, in old photographs, in the stories people tell about it.
+Most of it is already there, waiting to be read.

 the work